Undocumented Mona Lisa

 ---

 A photograph is not an event.
-It is either a sign that has not yet become an event, or a piece of evidence that still fails to do so.
-A photograph is neither the photographer’s eye, nor the camera’s gaze, nor even the light reflected off a subject.
-The moment an image appears on film is a moment of perfect isolation—a complete severance from the world.
-Like dark matter, which cannot be observed yet exerts gravitational force everywhere, the photograph is the directionless (im)possibility of every event.
-Only when it happens to pass through particular conditions of time and space does it abruptly gain force and direction, revealing itself before us.
-We call this emergence an event.
-Thus, a photograph becomes an event only retrospectively.
-An event after a photograph is impossible, just as an event before a photograph is impossible.
-The world becomes an event through photographs, yet through this photographic discontinuity, the photograph fundamentally exceeds the world.
+It is either a sign that has not yet become an event, or evidence that has still failed to become one.
+A photograph is neither the photographer’s eye nor the camera’s gaze nor the light reflected from its subject.
+The moment an image is fixed on film is a moment of complete isolation: a perfect severance from every world.
+Like dark matter—unobservable, yet present everywhere through gravity—a photograph is the directionless (im)possibility of every event.
+Only when it happens to pass through particular conditions of time and space does it suddenly acquire force and direction, revealing itself before us.
+We call this an event.
+A photograph therefore becomes an event only retrospectively.
+A photograph after an event is impossible, just as an event before a photograph is impossible.
+Every world becomes an event through photography, yet precisely through this photographic discontinuity, photography fundamentally exceeds the world.

-The FSA photography project documented the lives of rural communities during the U.S. Great Depression.
-Conceived to promote President Roosevelt’s New Deal policies, this large-scale project produced landmark works by photographers such as Dorothea Lange and Walker Evans.
-More than 170,000 photographs created by participating photographers are now preserved in the Library of Congress and have become symbols of photojournalism.
-Roy Stryker, the project’s editor, discovered one of Lange’s images and titled it Migrant Mother before sending it to the press.
-The photograph soon became the definitive symbol of “poverty,” one of the most influential documentary photographs in U.S. history.
+The FSA photography project was a documentary photography initiative that recorded the lives of rural America and agricultural communities during the Great Depression of the 1930s.
+Conceived to promote the necessity of President Franklin D. Roosevelt’s New Deal policies, this large-scale project brought photographers such as Dorothea Lange and Walker Evans into the historical record.
+The approximately 170,000 photographs made by participating photographers are now preserved in the Library of Congress, where they have become icons of photojournalism.
+Roy Stryker, the project’s editor, discovered one of Lange’s photographs, gave it the title Migrant Mother, and began distributing it to the press.
+The image became an absolute symbol of “poverty” in support of the administration’s policies and one of the most successful documentary photographs in history.

-What matters now is not the photograph, but the event.
-The task ahead is not to look at photographs as photographs, but to construct the conditions and contexts through which photographs may generate events of their own.
-This film comprises four primary elements: archival photographs from the FSA project; footage of the Pung-dong redevelopment struggle; footage from the “Movement Against Publishing Yun Geum-i’s Body”; and interviews with migrant workers who fought for years at Myeong-dong Cathedral.
-As these images and sounds constantly intervene in one another, the film experiments throughout its timeline to determine under what conditions, and in what forms, an event becomes possible.
+What matters now is not photography, but the event.
+Rather than treating photographs simply as photographs, what remains is the task of organizing the conditions and contexts in which photographs can themselves produce events.
+This video consists of four primary elements: photographic archives produced through the FSA project; video footage documenting the Pung-dong redevelopment struggle; footage from the “Movement Opposing the Publication of the Photograph of the Late Yun Geum-i’s Body”; and interview footage with migrant workers who struggled for many years at Myeong-dong Cathedral.
+As these images and sounds continually intervene in one another, they stage an experiment throughout the timeline into the conditions under which an event may emerge and the forms it may take.